Please read the following carefully, before sending a message:

 They preferred junk food from Mc Drive.

 We took them out for dinner twice and invited them.
 Once we went to a newly opened Ethiopian restaurant.
-They ordered three menus with meat and left most of it on the plates.
+They ordered three menus with meat and left most of it on their plates.

 We took them out in the evening twice and invited them.
 Once to a friend's place and concert, once Adrian took Aaron to a local pub.